Clue Type

 Fodder

-This clue's fodder is 'Midrange van'.
-We'll use these letters to form our answer, as guided by the clue's indicator(s).
+This clue's fodder is 'midday meal' and 'day'.
+We'll need to find a common substitute for one of these and use it with the letters of the other to construct our answer, as guided by the clue's indicator(s).

 Full breakdown